timescale/docs/self-hosted/configuration/timescaledb-config.md

 ### `timescaledb.last_tuned_version (string)`

-Version of `timescaledb-tune` used to tune when it ran.
+Version of `timescaledb-tune` used to tune when it runs.